NVIDIA-AI-IOT/torch2trt/README.md

 PyTorch functional calls (like ``torch.nn.ReLU.forward``).
 The sample input data is passed through the network, just as before, except now whenever a registered function (``torch.nn.ReLU.forward``) is encountered, the corresponding converter (``convert_ReLU``) is also called afterwards.
-The converter is passed some information, like the arguments to the original PyTorch function, the TensorRT network that is currently being constructed, and a dictionary mapping of PyTorch->TensorRT tensors that have already been added to the TensorRT network.
-The converter then uses this information to add layers to the TensorRT network, and add any new TensorRT tensors to the growing dictionary.
+The converter is passed the arguments and return statement of the original PyTorch function, as well as the TensorRT network that is being constructed.
+The input tensors to the original PyTorch function are modified to have an attribute ``_trt``, which is the TensorRT counterpart to the PyTorch tensor.
+The conversion function uses this ``_trt`` to add layers to the TensorRT network, and then sets the ``_trt`` attribute for relevant output tensors.
+Once the model is fully executed, the final tensors returns are marked as outputs of the TensorRT network, and the network is built.

 ### How to add (or override) a converter